MoreWaita-Dev/MoreWaita/README.md

 3. Right click on the folder.
 4. Click on `Properties`.
 5. Click on the folder image.
-6. Navigate to the MoreWaita installation folder and into the `places` subfolder (`/places/scalable/`).
+6. Navigate to the NeoWaita installation folder and into the `places` subfolder (`/places/scalable/`).
 7. Select the icon you wish to use.
 8. Click `Open`.